Connie Conway, the former Republican leader in the Assembly, has filed to run for the congressional seat vacated by Devin Nunes.

 — John Estrada, R-Fresno, businessman and perennial candidate;

-— Michael Mayer, R-Tulare, businessman and veteran who filed papers to run;
+— Michael Maher, R-Tulare, businessman and veteran who filed papers to run;

 — Phil Arballo, D-Fresno, businessman and prior congressional candidate;